 Aprepitant is known as a neurokinin-receptor antagonist.
-It is prescribed alongside other medicines to help stop you from feeling sick after chemotherapy.
+It is prescribed alongside other medicines (dexamethasone and 5HT3-receptor antagonists such as ondansetron) to help stop you from feeling or being sick after chemotherapy.
 It works by blocking the effect of a naturally produced chemical, called 'substance P'.

-Chemotherapy (or 'chemo' as it is often called) can cause the release of an increased amount of substance P. There are small areas in your brain called neurokinin1 receptors.
+Chemotherapy (or 'chemo' as it is often called) can cause the release of an increased amount of substance P. There are small areas, called neurokinin1 receptors, in your brain.
 Substance P acts on these receptors and causes you to feel sick.
-Aprepitant works by blocking substance P from acting on the neurokinin1 receptors, and this stops you from feeling (or being) sick.
+Aprepitant works by blocking substance P from acting on the neurokinin1 receptors, and this stops you from feeling or being sick.

 Before taking aprepitant